ocbier/RESTful-p2p/README.md

 # RESTful-p2p

-P2P file sharing system with RESTful API built with JAX-RS.
+P2P file sharing system with RESTful API using JAX-RS.

 Provides a basic GUI on the client side to support interaction with the central directory and with other peers.